CasperBHansen/PCS/handout/week2-shellcode/readme.txt

 Refer to assignment/readme.txt for details.
 Note that the assignment should be solved individually, and handed in through Absalon.

-The deadline for handing in the assignment is Sunday at 23:59:59.
+The deadline for handing in the assignment is Friday at 23:59:59.